Philippe von Stauffenberg

 Philippe Schenk Graf von Stauffenberg, also known as "PVS", (born 17 May 1964) is a German businessman, residing in London, United Kingdom.
 He is the CEO and founder of Greenback Recycling Technologies, a plastic recycling and certification company.

 Personal life

-Born into an ancient House of Stauffenberg, Philipp Friedrich Maria was born in France as the son of Count Alfred Claus Maria Schenk von Stauffenberg (1937-1987) and his wife and relative, Baroness Marie Sophie Schenk von Stauffenberg (b.
+Born into an ancient House of Stauffenberg, Philipp Friedrich Maria was born in France as the son of Count Alfred Claus Maria Schenk von Stauffenberg (1937–1987) and his wife and relative, Baroness Marie Sophie Schenk von Stauffenberg (b.
 1937).
 He was raised all over the world due to his parents being diplomats.
 He speaks German, English, Spanish and French fluently.
-He is married to Bettina Baatz and has 4 children, named Isabel, Olivia, Mafalda and Klara.
+He is married to Bettina Baatz and has four daughters, named Isabel, Olivia, Mafalda and Klara.

 Education

-PVS holds a BA and MA in history from Harvard and earned a MBA from the Harvard Business School.
+PVS holds a BA and MA in history from Harvard and earned an MBA from the Harvard Business School.